List of international goals scored by Luis Suárez

-Luis Suárez is a Uruguayan professional footballer who represents the Uruguay national team as a striker.
+Luis Suárez is a Uruguayan professional footballer who formerly represented the Uruguay national team as a striker.
 He made his debut for his country in a 3–1 friendly victory over Colombia in Cúcuta on 7 February 2007.
-Since then, he has recorded 68 international goals in 137 appearances, making him the nation's all-time top scorer.
+His final international appearance was a 0–0 World Cup qualifying draw against Paraguay in Montevideo on 6 September 2024.
+In total, Suárez recorded 69 international goals in 143 appearances, making him the nation's all-time top scorer.

-Suárez's first goal came in his third appearance for Uruguay, scoring the opener in a 5–0 2010 FIFA World Cup qualification win against Bolivia in October 2007.
-He became his country's top scorer at the age of 26, when he scored twice against Tahiti in a 2013 FIFA Confederations Cup group match in June 2013.
+Suárez's first goal came in his third appearance for Uruguay, scoring the opener in a 5–0 FIFA World Cup qualification win against Bolivia in October 2007.
+He became his country's top scorer at the age of 26, when he scored twice against Tahiti in a FIFA Confederations Cup group match in June 2013.
 Suárez scored eleven goals during Uruguay's qualification campaign for the 2014 FIFA World Cup, making him joint top scorer with Robin van Persie during qualification.
 Following an incident in which he was adjudged to have bitten Italy's Giorgio Chiellini during the finals, Suárez was banned for nine international games and did not feature for Uruguay in 2015.
-His goal in the 1–0 victory over Saudi Arabia in the group stage of the 2018 FIFA World Cup made Suárez the only Uruguayan to score in three World Cup final tournaments (a feat matched later on by teammate Edinson Cavani).
+His goal in the 1–0 victory over Saudi Arabia in the group stage of the 2018 World Cup made Suárez the only Uruguayan to score in three World Cup final tournaments (a feat matched later on by teammate Edinson Cavani).